crypto-org-chain/chain-docs/docs/getting-started/staking.md

               = 0.2
 ```

-TODO: auto-unjailing?

 #### Validators / Council Nodes

-Each BeginBlock contains two fields that will determine penalties:
+Each `BeginBlock` contains two fields that will determine penalties:

 - LastCommitInfo: this contains information which validators signed the last block
 - ByzantineValidators: evidence of validators that acted maliciously